CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/services/service-does-not-exist-exception.md

 #### How to fix

-Ensure the specified service is running and is healthy.
+Ensure the specified service exists.

 ## Properties

 ### Exception Type

-The type of the exception (i.e. `ServiceUnavailableException`)
+The type of the exception (i.e. `ServiceDoesNotExistsException`)

 | | |
 |-----------|------------|